gridsome/gridsome.org/docs/pages.md

-# Pages
+# Pages & Routing
 Gridsome creates pages by using the **file-system**.
 That means any `.vue` or `.js` file added to `scr/pages` will be a page.
-There are 4 different ways of adding pages.
+There are 4 different ways of adding pages & routes.

 - [Static pages](#static-pages) - For pages that will have a static url.
 Like `/about` and `/blog`.
+- [Templates](#templates) - For single node views of a collection.
+Like `/blog/:title`.
 - [Dynamic pages](#dynamic-pages) - For pages with dynamic url.
 Like `/user/:id`.
 - [Custom pages](#custom-pages) - For creating pages programatically.

 ## Static pages
-Static pages is used for pages like `/about` and for listing pages like a `/blog`.
+Static pages is used for pages like `/about` and for looping collections like a `/blog`.

 - `/Index.vue` is `/` (Homepage)
 - `/blog/Index.vue` will be `/blog`